Grand Cru Chateau Lynch-Moussas

 To make the most of the potential and fertility of the soil, starting in 2001, Émile and Philippe Castéja created a secondary wine to accompany Château Lynch-Moussas as “Les Hauts de Lynch” -Moussas", produced in the Haut-Médoc area and harvested from the youngest vines, planted on a small hill overlooking the castle.

-Château Lynch-Moussas wines have a deep red color, intense aromas, imbued with red fruit aromas.
-The body is firm, rich, the aftertaste is long, the time stays in the throat for a long time.
-Lynch-Moussas contains a relatively high proportion of Merlot varieties compared to a typical Pauillac bottle, so it tends to be soft, smooth and has a taste of luxury, yet still has a generous, generous, and unforgiving taste. unforgettable, especially suitable for the taste of wine connoisseurs in the Vietnamese market.
+Château Lynch-Moussas wines have a deep red color, intense aromas of red fruitss.
+The body is firm, rich, the aftertaste is long.
+Lynch-Moussas contains a relatively high proportion of Merlot compared to a typical Pauillac bottle, so it tends to be soft, smooth and has a taste of luxury, yet still has a generous, and unforgettable taste, especially suitable for the taste.

 Chateau Lynch-Moussas is truly a jewel of the Casteja family empire - one of the most powerful families in France, joined together with Chateau Batailley, Chateau Trotte Vieille, and Domaine de l'Eglise, the "aces" cards", creating the "four pillars" of high-class castles owned by Borie-Manoux.